Definition: semiconductor devices with a p–n or p–i–n structure for the detection of light

 The most important properties of photodiodes are:

-- the responsivity, i.e., the photocurrent divided by optical power – related to the quantum efficiency, dependent on the wavelength
+- the responsivity, i.e., the photocurrent per unit optical power – related to the quantum efficiency, dependent on the wavelength

 - the active area, i.e., the light-sensitive area

 - the dark current (in photoconductive mode, dependent on the bias voltage, important for the detection of low light levels)

 - the speed, i.e. the bandwidth (see below), related to the rise and fall time, often influenced by the electric capacitance

 The speed (bandwidth) of a photodiode is typically limited either by electrical parameters (capacitance and external resistor) or by internal effects such as carrier transit time in the depletion region.
 (In some cases, relatively slow diffusion of carriers generated outside the depletion region limits the bandwidth.)
 The highest bandwidths of tens of gigahertz are usually achieved with small active areas (diameters well below 1 mm) and small absorption volumes.
 Such small active areas are still practical particularly for fiber-coupled devices, but they limit the photocurrents achievable to the order of 1 mA or less, corresponding to optical powers of ≈ 2 mW or less.
 Higher photocurrents are actually desirable for suppression of shot noise and thermal noise.
 (Higher photocurrents increase shot noise in absolute terms, but decrease it relatively to the signal.)
 Larger active areas (with diameters up to the order of 1 cm) allow for handling of larger beams and for much higher photocurrents, but at the expense of lower speed.

 The combination of high bandwidth (tens of gigahertz) and high photocurrents (tens of milliamperes) is achieved in velocity-matched photodetectors, containing several small-area photodetectors, which are weakly coupled to an optical waveguide and deliver their photocurrents into a common RF waveguide structure.